Charge Up is powering the national Indigenous electric highway!

 LEVEL 2 Charger

-Level 2 charging stations use a 240 Volt outlet (similar to a kitchen stove) and add about 30 km of range per hour charged.
+Level 2 charging stations use a 240 Volt outlet (similar to a kitchen stove) and add 30-60 km of range per hour charged.
 Level 2 charging stations can be found across Canada and a variety of Level 2 chargers can be purchased separately for use at home and locations eligible for ICE funding such as workplaces.
-However, these popular chargers do require an electrician for installation.

 LEVEL 3 (DC Fast Chargers)